Return to site

 PCOS and Insulin Resistance

-Insulin resistance happens when your body’s cells become resistant to the normal effects of insulin.
+Insulin-resistance happens when your body’s cells become resistant to the normal effects of insulin.
 More insulin is then produced to keep your blood sugar normal.
-This raised level of insulin causes your ovaries to make too much testosterone because insulin signals the ovaries to secrete testosterone and inhibit sex-hormone binding globulin (SHBG) production, leading to an increased level of circulating testosterone.
+Too much insulin causes your ovaries to over-produce testosterone and lower your sex-hormone binding globulin (SHBG) production.

-A high level of insulin and testosterone in the bloodstream can suppress ovulation - hence, period problems and fertility challenges.
-It is this increased testosterone level in the blood that causes acne, excess hair growth on the body, thining hair or male pattern baldness (hirsutism) in women.
+A high level of insulin and testosterone in the bloodstream can suppress ovulation, which leads to period and fertility challenges.
+It is this increased testosterone level in the blood that causes acne, excess hair growth on the body, thining hair or male pattern baldness (hirsutism) in women with PCOS.

 PCOS and Chronic Inflammation

-Women with PCOS have low-grade chronic inflammation, which may be a cause for insulin resistance.
-Inflammation happens when your body’s natural immune system reacts to a foreign substance to protect your body from a perceived threat -- white blood cells produce substances to fight infection, this is known as an inflammatory response.
+Women with PCOS have low-grade chronic inflammation.
+Inflammation happens when your body’s natural immune system reacts to a foreign substance to protect your body from a perceived threat.

 If you have PCOS, you may also have high levels of other markers for inflammation like oxidative, inflammatory cytokines, and white blood cells called lymphocytes and monocytes.
 All of these factors are involved in the immune response and are also found during inflammation.